stac-utils/qgis-stac-plugin/docs/development.md

     poetry run python admin.py install

-To reload the plugin on QGIS after making change use **Reload Plugin**
+To reload the plugin on QGIS after making change use **Reload Plugin** a QGIS plugin.
+Before using Reload Plugin, install it from **QGIS plugin manager**